 On average, infants gain 1 kg/mo for the first 3 months, 0.5 kg/mo from age 3-6 months, 0.33 kg/mo from age 6-9 months, and 0.25 kg/mo from age 9-12 months.
-Term infants double their birth weight by age 4-6 months and triple their weight by age 12 months.
-An alternative schema to use is that term infants gain almost 30 g (1 oz) per day for 3 months and then almost 15 g (0.5 oz) per day for the next 6 months.
-From age 9 months until the child is a toddler, the average weight gain is roughly 0.25 kg/mo (or 0.5 lb/mo).
+Expressed in another perspective, full term infants double their birth weight by 4-6 months of age and triple their weight by 12 months of age.
+A third approach to use is that term infants gain almost 30 g (1 oz) per day for 3 months and then almost 15 g (0.5 oz) per day for the next 6 months.
+From 9 months of age until the child is a toddler, the average weight gain is roughly 0.25 kg/mo (or 0.5 lb/mo).
 Afterwards, the weight gain is about 2 kg/y through early school age.

-Caloric intake to assure adequate intake in a normal infant is 100-110 kcal/kg/d for the first half year and 100 kcal/kg/d for the second half of the first year.
-Beyond 10 kg, 50 kcal/kg/d is required until 20 kg.
-Beyond 20 kg, 20 kcal/kg/d are necessary.
+Caloric requirements to assure adequate intake in a normal infant is 100-110 kcal/kg/d for the first six months and decreases slightly to 100 kcal/kg/d for the second half of the first year.
+Beyond 10 kg, 50 kcal/kg/day is required until 20 kg and beyond 20 kg, 20 kcal/kg/d are necessary.

-Term infants grow 25 cm in length during the first year, 12.5 cm in the second year, and then slow down to approximately 5-6 cm between age 4 years and the onset of puberty, at which time, growth can increase up to 12 cm per year.
+Term infants grow 25 cm in length during the first year, 12.5 cm in the second year, and then slow down to approximately 5-6 cm between 4 years of age and the onset of puberty, at which time, growth can increase up to 12 cm per year.

 The average head circumference is 35 cm at birth and rapidly increases to 47 cm by age 1 year.
-The rate of growth then slows, reaching an average of 55 cm by age 6 years.
+The rate of growth then slows, reaching an average of 55 cm by 6 years of age.

 Also, the upper-to-lower body segment ratio changes with growth.
-Normally, the ratio at birth is 1.7, the ratio at age 3 years is 1.3, and the ratio by age 7 years becomes 1.
+Normally, the ratio at birth is 1.7, the ratio at 3 years of age is 1.3, and the ratio by 7 years of age becomes 1.0 with the upper body segment and lower body segment being about equal.
 The lower body segment is measured from the symphysis pubis to the floor.

 Normal growth in premature infants